 - pagesize - default is 1000000.
 For non-AD LDAP servers set this to 0.

 - searchscope - default is Subtree.
-Other valid vaues are OneLevel and Base.
+Other valid values are OneLevel and Base.
 This setting can be disabled by setting this to 0

 - authenticationtype - represents the authentication type used for LDAP authentication.
 Valid entries are: Anonymous, Delegation, Encryption, FastBind, None, ReadonlyServer, Sealing, Secure, SecureSocketsLayer, ServerBind, Signing.
 The default authenticationtype is Secure.
 For Novell eDirectory, use SecureSocketsLayer